tangrams/tangram-docs/pages/draw.md

 [[JS-only](https://github.com/tangrams/tangram)]
 Optional _texture object_, as specified in [`texure`](textures.md#)

-Applies to `points`.
+Applies to `points` and `lines`.
 Enables the per-layer re-assignment or de-assignment of a texture used by a `points`-based style.

 If a new texture is assigned here, it will override the default texture specified in the style: